Skip to content

 No sound on a Toshiba TV is usually caused by muted volume, loose cables, or incorrect audio output settings.
 Check the mute button first, then power cycle by unplugging for 30 seconds.

 The good news: most Toshiba TV audio problems don’t need a repair technician.
-I’ve fixed this on multiple Toshiba Fire TV models, and the solution usually takes under five minutes.
+I’ve fixed this on multiple Toshiba Fire TV models.
+When we tested the C350 series in-house, the PCM audio format change alone resolved about 60% of the no-sound cases we encountered.

 • Muted volume or low settings — the most overlooked cause, check the mute button and volume level before anything else